Lightnin' Wells

 Lightnin' Wells is an American Piedmont blues multi-instrumentalist and singer.
 He is a proficient musician and regularly plays various instruments in concert including the guitar, mandolin, harmonica, ukulele and banjo.
 At times he has performed as a one-man band.
 His style encompasses elements of the blues, country, gospel, old-time, bluegrass and folk.
 Mark Coltrain stated in Living Blues that, "You won't find a more versatile musician around – able to move deftly between country blues, old-time banjo, and novelty tunes with a single pluck.
 Lightnin' Wells changes the past..."

-Wells has released six solo albums and worked for ten years on the board of directors at Music Maker Relief Foundation.
-His most recent recording was O Lightnin', Where Art Thou?
-(2017).
+Wells has released seven solo albums and worked on the board of directors at Music Maker Relief Foundation in the organization's early years.

 Biography

 Michael Wells was born in West Virginia, United States, and largely raised in North Carolina, where he has spent most of his life.
 In his early days, Wells regularly listened to the Wheeling Jamboree show on WWVA radio out of Wheeling, West Virginia.
 His family relocated to Goldsboro, North Carolina in 1962, and there Wells discovered and gained a life-long interest in Piedmont blues and old-time music.

 He joined his first band, the Unknowns, at the age of thirteen, where he played the harmonica in an ensemble performing British Invasion inspired music.
 By the late 1960s, Wells had learned to play the guitar and initially tried to follow the work of artists in the folk revival movement, leading him to Bob Dylan chronologically backwards to Woody Guthrie, then Sonny Terry and Lead Belly.
 The first authentic Piedmont blues record he heard was a 78 recording of "Lookin' For My Woman," by Blind Boy Fuller.
 Wells started performing professionally in the Chapel Hill area in the early 1970s.
 In addition to Fuller, Wells also studied the work of the Reverend Gary Davis.
 As part of his ongoing musical education, Wells sought out still living Piedmont performers, which led him later to produce work by Big Boy Henry, Algia Mae Hinton and George Higgs.

 In 1995, Wells made his own debut solo recording, Bull Frog Blues, which was followed by Ragtime Millionaire (1998); both released on New Moon Records.
 "I'll Be Coming Home Every Saturday Night", written by Turner Foddrell was one of the tracks on Ragtime Millionaire.
 By this time Wells was blending Piedmont and country blues utilizing a mixture of acoustic and resonator guitars, ukulele and harmonica.
 Wells had joined Music Maker in 1996, and in 2002 released his next album on that label.
 Ragged But Right included guest appearances by Cool John Ferguson on guitar and Taj Mahal on bass.
 Wells also began his ten-year spell on the board of directors at the Music Maker Relief Foundation.
 During this time Music Maker's assistance enabled Wells to perform at Playa Zancudo in Costa Rica, at Warehouse Blues and the Shakori Hills Grassroots Festival in North Carolina.